 In cases where the submission takes the form of a thesis by papers, the thesis must be submitted in accordance with the Guidance Notes for Submitting a Thesis as a Series of Papers (.pdf).
 The thesis as a series of papers consists of a minimum of three papers of publishable quality, preceded by a substantial introduction and a conclusion.
 The student must use the introductory section of their thesis to outline the context of the research and to set the overarching, unifying question which the thesis addresses.
 The introductory section should include a literature review and an outline of the methodologies employed.
 The overall work must constitute a coherent and continuous thesis, rather than a series of disconnected papers.
-In case of co-authorship the candidate has to be the sole production of the other papers.
+In case of co-authorship the candidate has to be the sole author of at least one of the papers and has to be the main contributor to the research and production of the other papers.
 Additionally, a co-authored thesis has to be submitted together with a 'Statement of Authorship'.